kitgarbutt/mphys-kitgarbutt/README.md

 The purpose of this is to study the uniformity of illumination.

 This version is very basic as we are at the beginning of our project.
+(In collaboration with @JackAYoung301)

 <p align="left">
   <img src="274207123_5212102385487366_2221284332605063388_n.jpg" width="400" title="hover text">